 - The process is vague, and employees can interpret it in multiple ways.

-Creating numerous procedures and ensuring their consistency can be challenging.
-Luckily there are tools out there that automate the process and cut your time in half.
+Creating numerous business procedures and ensuring their consistency can be challenging.
+Luckily there are SOP Chrome extensions and tools out there that automate the process and cut your time in half.

 Check out this tutorial from Adam Heist to see the tool live in action.
 He explains each step in complete detail and has broken down the entire process well.